DauteRR/BrowserServer/README.md

 $ npm start
 ```

+After running the commands the server will be ready and listening on localhost:3001

 ## About the project

 With [BrowserClient](https://github.com/DauteRR/BrowserClient), users are able to search information about registered webpages.
 The petitions made by [BrowserClient](https://github.com/DauteRR/BrowserClient) are resolved by [BrowserServer](https://github.com/DauteRR/BrowserServer).
 Webpages information is stored in a _MongoDB_ database using [WebScraper](https://github.com/DauteRR/WebScraper).
 The database has 3 collections: